What is a Product Video - How do they help?

 Consider other factors - will your product video include text?
 How long should it be?

-Now you have all the knowledge you need to approach a video production agency and discuss what you need for your next product video.
+Now you have all the knowledge to approach a video production agency and discuss what you need for your next product video.